getreu/tp-note/docs/source/tpnote--manpage.md

 There is no restriction about the markup language being used in the note's text body.
 However, the default templates assume Markdown and the file extension '`.txt`'.
-Both can be changed easily by adapting _Tp-Note_'s configuration file.
+Both can be changed easily by adapting Tp-Note's configuration file.
-Besides the requirements concerning its header, a valid _Tp-Note_ file must have a filename extension that is listed in one of the configuration file variables:
+Besides the requirements concerning its header, a valid Tp-Note file must have a filename extension that is listed in one of the configuration file variables:
 '`[filename] extension_*`'.
-The latter also determine which internal markup language render is called for _Tp-Note_'s renderer feature.
+The latter also determine which internal markup language render is called for Tp-Note's renderer feature.

 # METADATA FILENAME SYNCHRONIZATION

-Consider the following _Tp-Note_-file:
+Consider the following Tp-Note-file:

     20151208-Make this world a better place--Suggestions.txt